SoftLivingMatter/snakemake-cellprofiler/README.md

 # snakemake-cellprofiler

-A thin wrapper around cellprofiler to simplify running pipelines on della.
+A thin wrapper around cellprofiler to simplify deploying pipelines on HPC systems.
+Cellprofiler solves the problem of reproducible image analysis pipelines, but when scaling to hundreds of images on slurm systems, additional work is required.
+Snakemake is a workflow management system that can dynamically create rules with specified resources.
+Together they can make running pipelines as easy as changing a few config variables.

+The workflow is intended for user with cellprofiler pipelines, lots of data, and some HPC experience.

 ## Usage